theStrangeAdventurer/pet-starter/README.md

 ## How do I get started ?

-First, you need `docker` and `docker-compose` installed on your machine to run the project, otherwise the requests will not be proxied to `api express server` which located in api folder
+First, you need `node`, `docker` and `docker-compose` installed on your machine to run the project, otherwise the requests will not be proxied to `api express server` which located in api folder

-You also need installed yarn (checked on version 3 yarn) on your machine, cause this monorepo used yarn workspaces.
+You also need installed `yarn` (checked on version 3 yarn) on your machine, cause this monorepo used yarn workspaces.

 - How to install docker on Mac - https://docs.docker.com/desktop/mac/install/
 - How to install docker on Windows - https://docs.docker.com/desktop/windows/install/